Military Order of the Tower and Sword: History

-On 15 October 1910, after the end of the monarchy, the new Republican government of Portugal abolished all military orders, with the exception of the Order of the Tower and Sword.
+On 15 October 1910, after the end of the monarchy, the new republican government of Portugal abolished all military orders, with the exception of the Order of the Tower and Sword, even though, it was mandated to be taken from everyone who have received it without any military merit.
 Despite the fact that the order had not been abolished, on 26 September 1917 the order was revised for the third time.
 The order had four classes, the highest of which was confined to the President of the Republic of Portugal.

-The President is ex officio the Order’s Grand Master and a member of the Order, Grand Cross.
+The President is ex officio the Order's Grand Master and a member of the Order, Grand Cross.

 The degree of Grand Collar was added in 1939.
 The Grand Collar was meant for heads of state with notable military deeds, with Spanish General Franco the only head of state to be awarded the Grand Collar under these terms.
-The order was reformed in 1962 with the Grand Collar being made exclusively open to former presidents of Portugal, an exception was made in 1973 for Brazilian President Emilio Garrastazu Medici by decree-law.
+The order was reformed in 1962 with the Grand Collar being made exclusively open to former presidents of Portugal, an exception was made in 1973 for Brazilian President Emílio Garrastazu Médici by decree-law.

 The Organic Law of the Honorary Orders of 1986 kept the exclusivity of the Grand Collar for former presidents of Portugal.
 Exceptions to this rule were made in 1993 for Queen Elizabeth II of the United Kingdom and in 2000 for King Juan Carlos I of Spain, who were awarded the Grand Collar by special decree-law.